 Japanese beetles…the bane of my existence!
 As a passionate gardener, I’m fiercely protective of my garden.
-My tropical garden in Ohio brings me so much happiness, but it is also a lot of work.
 My goal in this post is to explain to you why not to use Japanese beetle traps.
 I will also share some natural alternatives that you can use to stop these invasive pests from destroying your garden.

 There are always pests to deal with in the garden, and Japanese beetles are among the most destructive pests in the garden!

 I don’t like using harsh chemicals, so I’m going to show you how to get rid of beetles naturally and WITHOUT Japanese beetle traps.

 In fact, Japanese beetle traps are probably the worst thing that you can place in your garden!